-If you wish to use a name including any of the Foundation's marks, such as the word 'Apache', it's best to ask our permission first.
-Please see our Trademark Policy for more details.
+If you wish to use a name including any of the Foundation's marks, such as the word 'Apache', ask our permission first.
+See our Trademark Policy for more details.

 No. You can keep your changes a secret if you like.
-Maybe your modifications are embarrassing, maybe you'll get rich selling those improvements.
-Whatever.
-But please seriously consider giving your changes back!
+But please seriously consider contributing your changes to the project from which your got the original code.
 We all benefit when you do.

 Yes, you may translate the license text into your local language.
 However , any such translated text is only for the convenience of understanding, and is not legally binding.
 Only the English-language version of the license, which you must continue to include in your packaging , is authoritative and applicable in case legal interpretation is required.

 From the Free Software Foundation website: